faisal2410/php_crash_course_ic/README.md

 In PHP, variable names must start with a letter or an underscore(_), followed by any number of letters, numbers, or underscores.So, $my_var and $_VAR are valid variable names, but $123abc is not because it starts with a number.Learn more: https://www.php.net/manual/en/language.variables.basics.php
 ## var6
 In PHP, variables are declared with a dollar sign($) followed by the variable name.So, to declare a variable to store a user's age, you would write $userAge = 21; PHP is a loosely typed language, which means that you don't have to declare the data type of a variable when you create it.Learn more: https://www.php.net/manual/en/language.variables.basics.php
+## var7
+In PHP, a variable that is declared within a function has a local scope.This means it is only accessible within that function.
+Once the function finishes execution, the variable is destroyed and cannot be accessed from outside the function.
+This helps encapsulate variables and prevent naming conflicts.Learn more: https://www.php.net/manual/en/language.variables.scope.php
+## var8
+To access a global variable inside a PHP function, the global keyword is used.By declaring global followed by the variable name within the function, you can access and modify the value of the global variable.This allows you to work with global variables within the function's local scope.
+Learn more: https://www.php.net/manual/en/language.variables.scope.php#language.variables.scope.global